filodb/FiloDB/README.md

 - If there are too few partitions, then FiloDB will not be able to distribute and parallelize reads.
 - If the numer of rows in each partition is too few, then the storage will not be efficient.
 - If the partition key is time based, there may be a hotspot in the cluster as recent data is all written into the same set of replicas, and likewise for read patterns as well.
+- Consider picking a column or group of columns with low cardinality and not lowest cardinality, and has good distribution so that data is distributed across the cluster.
+- Consider only those columns that do not get updated.
+Since partition key is part of primary key, partition key columns cannot get updated.

 **Segment Key and Chunk Size**.